Skip to content

 For longer responses, streaming provides a better user experience by showing text as it's generated rather than waiting for the complete response.
 Set your response headers for server-sent events, enable streaming in your OpenAI API call, and write each chunk to the response as it arrives.

-On the frontend, use an EventSource or fetch with a readable stream to display chunks as they arrive.
+On the frontend, use an EventSource or fetch with a readable stream to display chunks as they arrive, creating a typewriter effect that feels responsive and engaging.

 Best Practices